Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Experiments

+In a wide range of experiments on simulated data from linear additive noise SDEs, we find that APPEX accurately identifies the underlying SDE from its temporal marginals and that it outperforms the popular Waddington-OT method \citep{schiebinger2019optimal}.
+In Section \ref{sec: revisit_SDEs}, we assess the validity of Theorem \ref{thm: identifiability} by showing that APPEX can learn the drift and diffusion parameters of classical non-identifiable SDEs, if $X_0$ is not auto-rotationally invariant.
+We then demonstrate APPEX's effectiveness on randomly generated higher-dimensional SDEs in Section \ref{sub: higher_dim_exps}.
+Finally, in Section \ref{sec: causal_discovery}, we show that APPEX can use its parameter estimates to recover the underlying causal graph, thus supporting Proposition \ref{prop: identify_causal_graph_SDE_add_noise}.
+An empirical experiment for consistency is also provided in Appendix \ref{sec:consistency}, which shows that as the number of samples per time marginal increases, APPEX's drift and diffusion estimates converge to the true parameters.

 For each experiment, we simulate data for linear additive noise SDEs using Euler-Maruyama discretization with $dt_{EM}=0.01$, such that we generate $M=500$ trajectories, each observed across $100$ time steps.
-Each $d$-dimensional trajectory is initialized with $p_0\sim \text{Unif}\{x_i\}_{i=1}^{d}$ where $\{x_i\}_{i=1}^{d}$ are randomly sampled linearly independent vectors with each entry having a magnitude between $2$ and $10$.
-It follows from Proposition \ref{prop: discrete_auto_rotate} and Theorem \ref{thm: identifiability}, that this initial distribution ensures that parameter estimation is feasible.
+Each $d$-dimensional trajectory is initialized with $p_0\sim \text{Unif}\{x_i\}_{i=1}^{d}$ where $\{x_i\}_{i=1}^{d}$ are random linearly independent vectors with each entry having a magnitude uniformly sampled between $2$ and $10$.
+It follows from Proposition \ref{prop: discrete_auto_rotate} and Theorem \ref{thm: identifiability}, that this initial distribution ensures that the drift and diffusion are theoretically identifiable.
+To model the ``marginals-only'' setting, we subsample at the rate $dt=0.05$ to produce $N=20$ marginals with $M=500$ observations per time.